webonyx/graphql-php/docs/schema-definition.md

 By default, the schema will scan all of your type, field and argument definitions to serve GraphQL queries.
 It may cause performance overhead when there are many types in the schema.

-In this case, it is recommended to pass **typeLoader** option to schema constructor and define all of your object **fields** as callbacks.
+In this case, it is recommended to pass the **typeLoader** option to the schema constructor and define all of your object **fields** as callbacks.

-Type loading concept is very similar to PHP class loading, but keep in mind that **typeLoader** must always return the same instance of a type.
+Type loading is very similar to PHP class loading, but keep in mind that the **typeLoader** must always return the same instance of a type.
 A good way to ensure this is to use a type registry:

 ```php